Languages of the Comoros: Uses

 In government and commerce, French is the most widely used language.
-Since colonisation, education in the Comoros largely modelled the French model where French was used as the language of instruction.
+Since colonisation, education in the Comoros has largely followed the French model where French is used as the language of instruction.
 A strict French monolingual policy was historically enforced for public schools.
-Arabic is largely confined to religious, Qur’anic Education and is introduced as early as the age of four or five.
-In Comorian society, religious parents often insist on their children learning Arabic in Quranic Schools before learning French in the public school system.
+Arabic is largely confined to religious, Quranic education and is introduced as early as the age of four or five.
+In Comorian society, religious parents often insist on their children learning Arabic in Quranic schools before learning French in the public school system.
 The national education policy has also reinforced the role of French and Arabic as languages of instruction from primary through tertiary education, while Comorian is permitted at the preschool level.
 French and Arabic are also featured on the Comorian Franc, the official currency of the Comoros.

-The language of media is predominantly French and Arabic.
+The languages of media are predominantly French and Arabic.
 Newspapers are only published in two languages, as in the Arabic language Al Watany, and the independent, French language, l’Archipel.
 On social media, French is the predominant language, with 100% of Comorians in 2014 reported to have used French as their language on Facebook.

 Historically, French colonial planters and government officials used French to write personal and place names.
-This has influenced the spelling of place names on maps in the Comoros, many streets using French signage.
+This has influenced the spelling of place names on maps in the Comoros, many streets use French signage.
 Each island also holds a French and a Comorian name.

-The Language Situation
+Use of Comorian

 Outside of administration, education and commerce, French and Arabic are not widely spoken.
 Instead, Comorian is the most widely spoken language, confined largely to informal and oral purposes.
 This is because, during the French colonial period, Comorian language use was forbidden in schools as it was not considered a suitable medium of instruction.
 Under the French model of education, Comorian language use by students were often met with severe punishments.
 The use of Comorian is also restricted by the lack of stable writing form that has complicated Comorian language use in education.

 Despite the lack of written standard, Comorian is still used for administrative purposes to a limited extent.
 In October 1974, the French National Assembly passed a resolution, requiring that the referendum bill be published in both French and Comorian and the Arabic script was used for the Comorian documentation.
 Comorian is also becoming increasingly present in education, with many schools teaching grammar on the local Comorian dialects.
-In January 1978, the Comorian Government had reformed primary schools to cater to religious education in Arabic and nursery education in Comorian.
+In January 1978, the Comorian government had reformed primary schools to cater to religious education in Arabic and nursery education in Comorian.
 Since 2009, there has been an ongoing debate in the Comorian Government for Comorian as a language of instruction alongside French and Arabic.

 Amongst the different variants of Comorian, the Shingazidja is considered the most commonly used dialect, due to the population of Grande Comore Island being the largest in the archipelago.
 Shingazidja was used for the 1974 French and Comorian language referendum bill.
 The preference towards Shingazidja however, has contributed to the growing language disunity amongst the Comorian variants.